 - Bake the cookies for 8-10 minutes.
 Remove from oven and let cool on the cookie sheet and then transfer to a wire rack

 - In a stand mixer fitted with a whisk attachment, beat the butter until smooth and creamy, about 2 minutes.

 - Scrape down the sides and add the confectioners’ sugar.
-Mix on low (maybe put a towel over you mixer to avoid the sugar poof that usually comes).
+Mix on low (you can put a towel over you mixer to avoid the sugar poof).
 As it’s mixing, add the lemon juice, lemon zest, heavy whipping cream, and salt.
 Once the sugar is fully incorporated, turn the mixer up to medium speed and mix for another 3 minutes.
 Add confectioners sugar if the frosting is too thin, or whipping cream if it’s too thick.

 - Once the cookies are cool enough, spread the buttercream in a thin layer on the bottom of a cookie and then sandwich another cookie on top.*